avlad171/Ender-Quarry-Mod/README.md

 What is not included:
-• Crafing recipes: use crafttweaker
+• Defining the quarried area by fence (who lays a 1000 x 1000 fence anyway?)
+• Crafing recipes.
+This mod may be considered OP in some packs so if pack creators are going to adjust these I have no reason to code them.
+Use crafttweaker instead
-• Growing flowers over the quarried area
+• Growing flowers over the quarried area.
+This breaks thermodynamics so it is not cool.

 As noted before this is a port.
 The code and credits go to RWTema, the original author of Extra Utillities